ashraf-minhaj/go-notes/README.md

  * The type of a pointer to an int variable.
  * *int (read as - pointer to int)
  * The * operator can also be used to update the value at a pointer.
+ * In Go, it’s okay to return a pointer to a variable that’s local to a function.
+Even if that variable is no longer in scope, as long as you still have the pointer, Go will ensure you can still access the value.

 ## Build Go apps